 3. Subscribe to the newsletter

 Why join the CEC?

-General members enjoy access to the Campus Environmental Center community, a group of fellow environmentally-aware students with convergent interests, through social gatherings and group service events.
+CEC members enjoy access to the Campus Environmental Center community, a group of fellow environmentally-aware students with convergent interests, through social gatherings and group service events.
 Members also have access to the broader on- and off-campus network that the Campus Environmental Center has built over the last 15 years, as well as eligibility to hold compensated leadership positions within the organization in the future.

 Social events are a great opportunity to connect with fellow members, foster new friendships, and explore different areas of the environmental community on campus and in the Austin area.
 Service events typically benefit an environmental cause and give members a chance to take meaningful and conscious action.